Mandatory requirements

 ** The second year of this program is broken up into three semesters, with semesters five and six focused on clinical practicum.
 Practicum-only semesters are considered part-time studies based on credit load.
 The two part-time semesters are equivalent to one full-time semester.
 You are not eligible for the UPass during your practicum semesters.

-Books, supplies, and uniforms are approximately $2,700 for the first year, $600 for the second year, and $500 for the third year.
+Books, supplies, and uniforms are approximately $2,700 for the first year, $600 for the second year, and $500 for the final semester.

 The industry-approved PPE you'll need will be discussed during your first few days of classes.